SonarSoftwareInc/poller-v1/README.md

 Press `CTRL+X` to exit nano, and save the changes you made.

+## Testing

+You can test the pollers ability to obtain and deliver work by typing `php /opt/poller/bin/getWork.php`.
+If something is misconfigured, you will receive a message with details about the problem.
+If you see `Obtained work from Sonar, queueing..` then everything is configured correctly.

 ## Upgrading

 You can upgrade by updating the repository and checking out the tag you wish to update to.
 You can also simplify this by using the `checkForUpgrades` script.
 To run this, type `sudo php /opt/poller/bin/checkForUpgrades.php`.
 You should do this fairly regularly to ensure your poller is up to date.